Gravitational Causality and the Self-Stress of Photons: The Photon Self-Stress

+We remark that, while we have obtained the evolution equation \eqref{evolutionEqSudakov} within perturbation theory, it holds in fact non-perturbatively as shown in \cite{Fadin:1999bq}.
+The exponential suppression from the leading double logs is indeed completely fixed by the sum of the quadratic Casimirs $S_i(S_i+1)$ associated to the representations, carried by each $i$-th external leg, of the $SU(2)$ gauge group (as we are dealing with a non-abelian gauge theory with just $W^{\pm}$ and $\gamma=W^3$ in the spectrum).
+The evolution equation of \cite{Fadin:1999bq} is indeed nicely matched by our perturbative derivation, \eref{evolutionEqSudakov}.

+Notice that the same exponentiation of the IR Sudakov logs takes place for the helicity-flipping matrix elements $F_{2,3}$, but starting at two-loop order $O(\alpha^2)$.
+It can be obtained by adapting again the results of e.g. \cite{Fadin:1999bq}, something that we leave to future investigations, limiting the present work to 1-loop accuracy.

 While the exponential suppression we find is analogous to the vanishing of exclusive processes in ordinary QED, here the $W$ mass is finite and this makes the resummed form factor and the associated exclusive amplitudes actually finite.
-Moreover, the finiteness of the $W$ mass and charge allow one to distinguish states with different numbers of $W$ particles in them, contrary to the case of the photon emissions which can always escape detections if sufficiently soft.
-For these reason we keep working in the following with the exclusive matrix elements rather than inclusive cross-sections for what concerns additional $W$ emissions.
+Moreover, the finiteness of the mass and charge of the $W$ boson allows one to distinguish states with different numbers of $W$ particles in them, contrary to the case of photon emissions which can always escape detections if sufficiently soft.
+For these reasons, we keep working in the following with the exclusive 2-photon matrix elements of $T_{\mu\nu}$, which is thus IR finite since charged particles are consistently excluded in the final or initial state, rather than with inclusive cross-sections.
+Moreover, the effect of the exponential suppression is relevant only for $(\alpha/2\pi ) \log^2\left( -t/m_W^2\right) \gg 1$, and it is therefore not important to the phase shift \eref{deltacombined} in the region $1/m_W^2 \mathrm{exp}(-\sqrt{2\pi/\alpha})\ll b^2 \ll 1/m_W^2$, i.e. for impact parameters that can still be taken exponentially smaller than $1/m_W^2$ at weak coupling.
+In the following sections we consistently include the impact of the exponentiation in the regime $b^2 m_W^2 \ll \mathrm{exp}(-\sqrt{2\pi/\alpha})$.

+It would nevertheless be interesting to study in a future work the inclusive case where the double-log contributions would cancel out so to become sensitive again to the single logs and possibly to the sign of the beta-function, like it is the case for spinorial and scalar QED when not embedded in Yang-Mills theory.